fluentlabs-xyz/tech-book/src/architecture/blended-vm/interruption-system.md

 # Interruptions

 Fluent interoperability relies heavily on its interruption system.
-In Fluent L2, smart contracts and applications are limited to pure functions, preventing system calls from accessing external resources such as bytecodes, cold or invalidated storage slots, or performing nested calls.
+Smart contracts on Fluent are limited to pure functions, preventing system calls from accessing external resources such as bytecodes, cold or invalidated storage slots, or performing nested calls.
 Including system calls imposes additional proving overhead, as proving gadgets must be developed for each call, complicating system development.
 This also impacts the flexibility in managing rights or extending contracts, making the system less sustainable for the fork-less concept.
 In such a scenario, system contracts cannot be upgraded without updating the circuits.

-We solve the problem
-by enabling an interruption system that helps to manage context switching between nested apps and the so-called root-STF that stands for context management.
+Fluent solves this problem by enabling an interruption system that helps manage context switching between nested apps and the so-called STF that stands for context management.

-For simplicity, let's assume that root-STF, smart contracts, EE, and applications are all functions (since they are essentially state transition functions).
+For simplicity, let's assume that STF, smart contracts and EEs are all functions (since they are essentially state transition functions or a part of STF).
 Functions can be categorized as either root or non-root.
-A **root function** is defined as a function where the depth level is equal to 0.
+A root function is defined as a function where the depth level is equal to 0.
-The root function (referred to as `root-STF`) is pivotal because it handles all context switching and cross-contract accesses, serving as a security layer.
+The root function is pivotal because it handles all context switching and cross-contract accesses, serving as a security layer.

 The root function has the ultimate authority over all state transitions within the blockchain.
-Consequently, it is fully managed by the Fluent team.
 Additionally, the root function is in charge of managing and executing system calls.
 The root function cannot be interrupted, but it is capable of handling interruptions.

 ## System Bindings

-The system bindings manage context switching in Fluent's interruption system.
+The system bindings manage context switching in a Fluent interruption system.
 The following functions are provided:
 1. `_exec(..)` - execute bytecode
 2. `_resume(..)` - resume interrupted state
 3. `_exit(..)` - exit contract

 ### Application Exit

-Terminates function execution with the specified exit code.
+The application exit binding terminates function execution with the specified exit code.
 The function is designed to exit from any smart contract or application.
 It immediately halts the contract execution and forwards all execution results, including the exit code and return data, to the caller contract.

 ```rust
 pub fn _exit(code: i32) -> !;